 - South Water Street - West Side (20 spaces)

 - Westminster Street (3 spaces)

 Permit holders are prohibited from parking in any spaces expressly reserved for another faculty or staff member, spaces marked as “visitor” spaces, or any spaces expressly marked restricted by a sign or pavement markings.
 Parking in these restricted areas will result in a citation or towing of the improperly parked vehicle.
 Spaces reserved for a specific individual are to be used by that individual only.

-By Mail: RISD Department of Public Safety, 2 College Street, Providence, RI 02903
+By mail: RISD Department of Public Safety, 20 Washington Place, Providence, RI 02903